 In my experience, unlike guitar pickups which don’t really go bad (my article on this), old guitar strings sound more than just bad, they tend to buzz a lot more for whatever reason, and I find they have a “wobbly” sound to them, especially the high E and B string, particularly on the 12th to 17th fret.

 This “wobbly” sound I’m referring to is a menace to your tone, and it makes playing the guitar very unpleasant.
-You can learn more about how to fix these little problems in Guitar Tricks which is free for 2 weeks on their site.

 Furthermore, through the use of string conditioners and proper string maintenance, you could actually extend their life much longer.
 I’ve already written about this in another post on the site, however, we’ll briefly mention them right here.